William Walker Atkinson: Mental Science and New Thought

-He then met Sydney Flower, a well-known New Thought publisher and businessman, and teamed up with him.
+He then met Sydney Flower, who had previously worked for several years with Dr. Parkyn as his business manager and publicist, as well as editor of the Hypnotic Magazine, the house organ of Parkyn's Chicago School of Psychology.
+By that time, Flower had also established himself as a prominent New Thought publisher and entrepreneur, and Atkinson joined him in his publishing ventures.
 In December, 1901 he assumed editorship of Flower's popular New Thought magazine, a post which he held until 1905.
 During these years he built for himself an enduring place in the hearts of its readers.
 Article after article flowed from his pen.
 Meanwhile, he also founded his own Psychic Club and the Atkinson School of Mental Science.
 Both were located in the same building as Flower's Psychic Research and New Thought Publishing Company.